Open main menu

 Barometer/Weather forecast: no notes in the field, both trips I experienced very high, consistent air pressure.
 At home, the barometer mirrors my two weather stations, as well as local web readings at the time.
 Once again, I wouldn't rely on a $30 device to predict weather, but so far has worked as designed.
 The icons that the unit displays are: sunny, partly sunny, cloudy, cloudy/rain.
 The unit has several display choices: mbar/hPa, mmHG, or inHG.
 In addition to the regular setting, there is a sea level setting for reference/adjustment.
 It is easy to adjust as needed.
 The specified range is 900 to 1100 mbar/hPa, 675 to 825 mmHG, and 26.58 to 32.48 inHG.

-The device has a three second green backlight, that works well by pressing the level bubble.
+The device has a three-second green backlight, that works well by pressing the level bubble.
 The TrekGuide can also be 'locked' by holding the level button for three seconds.

 IMG_2112.jpg

 I have scratched the plastic display cover, my fault for not being careful with my digital camera.
 It appears durable, but I wouldn't want to drop this on a rock, or in the water on purpose.
-The device is powered by two CR2032 batteries, very cheap & common.
+The device is powered by two CR2032 batteries, very cheap and common.
 I cannot comment on battery life at this point.

-Dimensions of the unit: LxHxW: 54x103x15mmor2.1”x4.1”x0.6” Weight: 70grams/2.5oz.
+Dimensions of the unit: LxHxW: 54x103x15mm or 2.1”x4.1”x0.6”

 IMG_2113.jpg